juliustheodor/mf2garch/README.md

 # MF2-GARCH Toolbox for Matlab (developed by Christian Conrad and Julius Schoelkopf, 2025)

-A Matlab package for estimating and forecasting using the multiplicative factor multi-frequency GARCH (MF2-GARCH) proposed in paper ["Modelling Volatility Cycles: The MF2-GARCH Model" by Conrad & Engle (2025)](http://dx.doi.org/10.2139/ssrn.3793571) accompanying the paper ["Long-term volatility shapes the stock markets sensitivity to news“ by Conrad, Schoelkopf, and Tushteva (2024)](http://dx.doi.org/10.2139/ssrn.4632733):
+A Matlab package for estimating and forecasting volatility using the multiplicative factor multi-frequency GARCH (MF2-GARCH) proposed in ["Modelling Volatility Cycles: The MF2-GARCH Model" by Conrad & Engle (2025)](http://dx.doi.org/10.2139/ssrn.3793571).
+The MF2-GARCH is used in ["Long-term volatility shapes the stock markets sensitivity to news“ by Conrad, Schoelkopf, and Tushteva (2024)](http://dx.doi.org/10.2139/ssrn.4632733):

-* A comprehensive toolbox for estimating and forecasting using the MF2-GARCH-rw-m.
+* A comprehensive toolbox for estimating and forecasting volatility using the MF2-GARCH-rw-m.
-* Code for five applications: estimation, news-impact-curve, illustration of long-term component, out-of-sample forecasting, illustration of forecasting behavior
+* Code for five applications: estimation, news impact curve, out-of-sample forecasting, illustration of forecasting behavior

 ## Suggested Citation
 Please cite as:
+> Conrad, Christian and Engle, Robert F., Modelling Volatility Cycles: The MF2-GARCH Model (2005).
+Journal of Applied Econometrics.

+and

 > Conrad, Christian and Schoelkopf, Julius Theodor and Tushteva, Nikoleta, Long-Term Volatility Shapes the Stock Market's Sensitivity to News (2024).
 Available at SSRN:  http://dx.doi.org/10.2139/ssrn.4632733

 and